DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->
 <details><summary>
-5. Suppose you want the average(3,6) function to return an int average of the two int arguments when it is called in one file, and you want it to return a double average of the two int arguments when it is called in a second file in the same program.
+05. Suppose you want the <code>average(3,6)</code> function to return an int average of the two int arguments when it is called in one file, and you want it to return a double average of the two int arguments when it is called in a second file in the same program.
 How could you set this up?
 </summary>

 You could have separate static function definitions in each file.
-Or each file could define the appropriate `average()` function in an unnamed namespace.
+Or each file could define the appropriate <code>average()</code> function in an unnamed namespace.

 </details>

 <!-- -------------------------------------------- -->
 <details><summary>
-6. What will the following two-file program display?
+06. What will the following two-file program display?

 ```cpp
 // file1.cpp